Controlled Interacting Branching Diffusion Processes: Relaxed Formulation in the Mean-Field Regime: Relaxed formulation

-We now prove how to restrict the class of controls from $\Rc^{\mathfrak{n}}_{(t, \lambda)}$ to $\Rc^{0}_{(t, \lambda)}$ without impacting the value function.
-This is done by showing that we can always associate natural and weak control with the same cost under the following assumption.
+We now introduce a condition under which the class of admissible controls can be restricted from \(\NatCtrl_{(t,\lambda)}\) to \(\WeakCtrl_{(t,\lambda)}\) without altering the value function, for $\varepsilon$-optimal controls.
+This relies on showing that, under the following assumption, one can always associate to each natural control a weak control yielding the same cost.